Character Backstory and Memory: Definitions and When to Use Each

 Definition of Memory in a Novel

-A memory is something (for example, a childhood event or a piece of knowledge) that your character experienced or learned directly and can recall at a later point.
+A memory is something (for example, childhood experiences or a piece of knowledge) that your character experienced or learned directly and can recall at a later point.
 Memory is filtered through the character who experienced the event and is shaped by their emotions and perceptions.

 How to Use Memory

 Think of a memory as something your character would tell you in a conversation.
-It is personal and as a result, a memory has the following traits:
+Character history in memory is personal and as a result, a memory has the following traits:

 1. Memory is is subjective, or even inaccurate